-In certain situations, you may be required to provide ongoing financial support to your former spouse, or they may need to support you.
-This is known as spousal maintenance.
+Spousal maintenance may be required in certain situations to provide ongoing financial support to your former spouse, or they may need to support you.

-There are three circumstances that underlie the need for maintenance:
+There are three circumstances that underlie the need for spousal maintenance:

 - By reason of having the care and control of a child of the relationship under the age of 18 years; or